hypothesis/h/README.rst

 If you'd like to contribute to the project, you should also `subscribe`_ to the `development mailing list`_ and read our `Contributor's guide`_.
 Then consider getting started on one of the issues that are ready for work.
-Issues tagged with the label '`New Contributor Friendly`_' are ideal for those just getting started.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.